Junweiw/LendingClub/Project Overview.md

 4. Model Building and Predictions
 5. Result Evaluation and Analysis

+Note: All notebooks will be upload in coming days.
+Stay Tuned.

 Yuguan Liu also contributed to the first notebook, *Data Exploration and Transformation*.